-Final approval resides with the Council, in practice the charter shall be reviewed and approved annually by management and by the Audit and Scrutiny Committee on behalf of the Council of Brentwood Borough Council.
+Final approval resides with the Council, in practice the charter shall be reviewed and approved annually by management and by the Audit and Scrutiny Committee on behalf of Brentwood Borough Council.

 INTERNAL AUDIT'S MISSION

 Internal audit's mission is to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.